All You Need To Know About Composting & How To Make Yours

 the biological process carried out by the microorganisms present begins to generate heat.

-This can result in noticeable increase in temperature within the bottle to around 140°F (60°C),
+This can result in a noticeable increase in temperature within the bottle to around 140°F (60°C),

 indicating that composting has started.